erf/vis-plug/README.md

 local plug = require('plugins/vis-plug')

--- plugins are configured as an array of tables with { url, file, alias, branch, commit }
-local plugins = {
+-- plugins are configured as an array of tables with a git url and other params local plugins = {
 	{ url = 'erf/vis-sneak' },
 	{ url = 'erf/vis-highlight', alias = 'hi' },